WildCodeSchool/2209-BTZ-exercice-api-prisma-ts/README.md

 Hi!
 Here is an exerice for you !
 The goal is to build a simple API to manage:

--Books
+- Books
--Collections
+- Collections
--Users ( Authors )
+- Users ( Authors )

 # Rules